MelanieLinares/portfolio-new/site/content/work/new-increasing-efficiency-with-an-internal-portal-to-manage-dmv-iims-initiative-participants.md

 notice: For legal reasons final UI cannot be shown and some some details have been omitted.
 preview_intro: This is a test description that needs to be updated and added to all case studies.
 Perhaps even added to the articles.
 preview_responsibilities:
-  - Collaborate with designers on user flows and information architecture
-  - Build out components for new and existing design systems
+  - Create wireframes and components for design systems
-  - Test applications to cross-browser specifications and requirements
+  - Test applications to cross-browser specifications
-  - Create wireframes and prototypes
-  - Utilize compilers, browser dev tools, and APIs
-  - Conduct research and created user stories for existing applications
+  - Conduct research and create user stories
 preview_intro: Identifying ways to optimize an internal DMV process digitally.
 The North Carolina Department of Transportation (NCDOT) Ignition Interlock Program team needed a new online system for managing the program.
 The new system would need to still support the legacy system’s data and its user’s needs.
 preview_problem: Internal DMV employees experience difficulty keeping up with backlog and lack of needed features.
 date: 2018-08-04T00:33:20.559Z